scriptsforweirdos/Raffadax-Complete-Production/README.md

 ## Matrix/Spreadsheet

-An updated version of the spreadsheet which has been traditionally provided with Raffadax is included with the zip file on the Releases page.
+An updated version of the spreadsheet which has been traditionally provided with Raffadax is also available on the Releases page.
+It's the second file on the list.

 ## Recommended Mods